The best Skullcandy headphones you should get in 2022.

 2. Skullcandy Crusher Evo Wireless

-These are a more stripped-down version of Skullcandy Crusher ANC without the noise-cancelling feature.
+These are a more stripped-down version of Skullcandy Crusher ANC without the outside noise-cancelling feature.
 And they’re also more than $100 cheaper.

 - Adjustable bass slider